I’m not sure what my dealio is lately, but I’ve been in serious solitary mode.

 I’ve been feeling a self-imposed isolation more acutely lately, though.
 I find myself just completely immersed in reading, whether it’s news stories online or books.
 I’m kind of burnt out on the Republican primaries (honestly, I can only take so much vomit-inducing—to borrow Santorum’s imagery—rhetoric, and this primary has it in abundance), but I’ve been reading a lot about the Supreme Court arguments on the Affordable Care Act.
 I really don’t know how it’s going to go down, and just like everyone else, I’ll have to wait until late June to hear the ruling.

 I’ve been tearing it up when it comes to books, and I’m making very good progress on the book club list.
 I mix those on the list up with other books, ones about politics, science, atheism/religion, and some just for fun.
 I’m not sure what this sense of urgency is that I’m feeling, but maybe it’s a matter of there just being so much that I want to read.
-I’ve been doing well on my workouts, an hour a day six Isolationdays a week (I rest on Sunday, haha), enjoying lots of cool new music I’ve been finding while I work out, and when it’s nice out, I sit out on the deck and...well, read.
+I’ve been doing well on my workouts, an hour a day six days a week (I rest on Sunday, haha), enjoying lots of cool new music I’ve been finding while I work out, and when it’s nice out, I sit out on the deck and...well, read.
 I find myself backing away from confrontation in discussions on Facebook, and I’m not sure what is causing that.
 I sometimes enjoy a good debate, but I find that online debates do little to further the discussion; there are some people who are able to rationally and reasonably discuss things, and I enjoy exchanging ideas with them.
 There are others who just kind of flip out and start attacking people (I’m still laughing over a friend of a friend calling me ‘lil gal’), and I’ve found that I can either go ballistic back and let them harsh my mellow, or I can walk away.
 I’ve been choosing the latter, because I just don’t like getting that upset—and my blood pressure doesn’t like it, either!

 So I can honestly say that I feel very content and happy, while at the same time realizing that I need to be careful about not being too isolated.
 I’m not overly worried about myself, because I still have a great time getting together with Shane and Matt, or with many other family members and friends.
-It’s very easy for me to be insular, so I have to work at it to make sure I don’t isolate myself too
+It’s very easy for me to be insular, so I have to work at it to make sure I don’t isolate myself too much.
+It would be way too easy for me to turn into a crazy hoarding cat lady.
+Or even a cat hoarding crazy lady.

 Friday, March 30, 2012